Ma7mod-Raslan/SudoSquad/README.md

 The application will allow users to shorten long URLs and handle redirects.
 We will containerize the service using **Docker**, store data with **SQLite**, and expose custom performance metrics.
 **Prometheus** will collect these metrics, and **Grafana** will be used to create dashboards and alerts for monitoring.
 By the end, we will deliver a **fully functional, persistent, and monitored webservice** with complete documentation.
-Will get all files [Here](https://drive.google.com/drive/u/0/folders/1o8fsaWSIWtQyC2S6PNpufnIceuu74w9_).
+Will get all files here in the [Drive](https://drive.google.com/drive/u/0/folders/1o8fsaWSIWtQyC2S6PNpufnIceuu74w9_).

 ---